larslau/PD_progression/README.md

 # PD progression
 Models describing the progression of PD symptoms along time since onset and aging

-Each file is a list containing the necessary information to recreate the models for each outcome in R. For example, `hy.RData` contains the list `hy_res` where the first element are the names of the outcome variables, second element contains the two associated spline basis functions, and the third element the model estimates.
+Each file is a list containing the necessary information to recreate the models for each outcome in R. For example, `hy.RData` contains the list `hy_res` where the first element contains the names of the outcome variables, second element contains the two associated spline basis functions, and the third element the model estimates.
 E.g.

   > hy_res[[1]][[2]]